The Ocean Mapping Expedition reveals its first greenhouse gases "hot spots" on the surface of the oceans in the wake of Magellan

 "These exciting first results present a huge step forward in the project and the overall issue of global warming, and prove our approach as a very effective method to track atmospheric gases over the sea," he also adds.

 To perform The Winds of Change program, 33m-long Fleur de Passion - a former WWII minesweeper from the German Navy now converted into a ketch - is equipped with a ultraportable greenhouse gas analyzer with a sampling port positioned 16 meters above the sea surface on the aft mast and automatically collects methane and carbone dioxide readings every 1 minute.
-The boat will hence fulfill her mission for the climate until the return of the expedition back to Seville in August 2019.
+The boat will hence fulfil her mission for the climate until the return of the expedition back to Seville in August 2019.

 Methane and carbon dioxide concentrations along the route of Fleur de Passion.
 Atmospheric background of methane is about 1.6 ppm, and carbon dioxide is about 410 ppm.